New

 There is high New Moon ocean tide on this date.
 Combined Sun and Moon gravitational tidal force working on Earth is strong, because of the Sun-Moon-Earth syzygy alignment.

 The length of the lunation is 29 days, 19 hours and 1 minute.
 It is 2 hours and 2 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 6 hours and 16 minutes longer than the mean synodic month length.
 It is 47 minutes shorter compared to 21st century's longest synodic month length.

-The true anomaly is ∠177.5°.
-At the beginning of the next synodic month the true anomaly is going to be ∠202.2°.
+The true anomaly of the Moon orbit is ∠177.5° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠202.2°.

-13 days after point of perigee on 25 January 2081 at 17:17 in ♌ Leo.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next apogee on 9 February 2081 at 03:24 in ♒ Aquarius.
+13 days since point of perigee on 25 January 2081 at 17:17 in ♌ Leo the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next apogee on 9 February 2081 at 03:24 in ♒ Aquarius.

 The Moon is 405 323 km (251 856 mi) away from Earth and getting further over the next day until the point apogee when Earth-Moon distance is going to be 406 582 km (252 638 mi).

-11 days after descending node on 28 January 2081 at 10:41 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 11 February 2081 at 16:49 in ♓ Pisces.
+11 days after descending node on 28 January 2081 at 10:41 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 11 February 2081 at 16:49 in ♓ Pisces.

-3 days since the previous standstill on 4 February 2081 at 13:10 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.557°, the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠28.630° at the point of next northern standstill on 19 February 2081 at 03:19 in ♊ Gemini.
+3 days since the last southern standstill on 4 February 2081 at 13:10 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.557° the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠28.630° at the point of next northern standstill on 19 February 2081 at 03:19 in ♊ Gemini.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.